drarwood/gags/README.md

 ...
 ```

-Note that the algorithm will aim to match to the same precision as provided on the command line.
+Note that the algorithm will aim to match the same precision as provided on the command line after rounding.

 #### Output File
 The output file will contain the group ID individual ID and phenotypic value